ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 ### Press TAB (with what selected?):

     [TIP1] Cursor placed to left of text on line
-        	- tab inserts spaces to next tab-stop to left of cursor (effictively cursor moves with text [TML1] multiple full/partial lines selected
+        	- tab inserts spaces to next tab-stop to left of cursor (effictively cursor moves with text) [TML1] multiple full/partial lines selected
     	- All lines moved right one tab stop (all lines maintain their current indent relative to each other) [UCML1] multiple columns selected across multiple lines
-    	- All text from left selected colum moved right one tab stop
+    	- All text from left selected column moved right one tab stop

 ### Press SHIFT+TAB (with what selected?):

     [UP1] Cursor placed to left of text on line
     	- entire line is shifted left to next tab stop, cursor remains where it was in line [UML1] multiple full/partial lines selected
-    	- All lines moved left one tab stop (all lines maintain their current indent relative to each other)
+    	- All lines moved left one tab stop (all lines maintain their current indent relative to each other, unless one or more line(s) is/are already at left edge)
     	- if text on line is already at left edge - nothing happens to that line [UCML1] multiple columns selected across multiple lines
-    	- All text from left selected colum moved left one tab stop
+    	- All text from left selected column moved left one tab stop

 ### Effect of INSERT, OVERTYPE and ALIGN insert Modes